widyo-wicaksono/softselfie/README.md

 # softselfie
 Winner of Tizen App Incentive Challenge for May 2017.
-This app adds fake bokeh effect for your selfie.
-For samsung Z1, Z2, and Z3 (all have been discontinued)
+This app adds a fake bokeh effect to your selfie.
+For Samsung Z1, Z2, and Z3 (all have been discontinued)

 (http://incentive.tizenstore.com/static_html/html/web/top100.html)